What documents do I need for my building approvals application?

 Interested in sustainable building or renovating your home?
 We can work with you to create a comfortable energy efficient home with low impact on the environment, more economical to run, healthier to live in and adapted to suit you and your family’s changing needs.
 Find out more about sustainable homes.

-We accept payment by cash or direct deposit.
+We accept payment by cheque, cash or direct bank deposit.

 When can I start building works on site?